The Clear Edge

 Problem 1: Good candidates wouldn’t do the skills test (wanted to “just interview”)

-When it appeared: Month 2 (first new posting with skills test)
+When it appeared: Month 2 (first new posting with skills test).

-What happened:
+What happened

 Posted a writer position with a 2-hour writing test required.
-8 strong-resume candidates emailed: “I don’t do spec work.
-Can we just interview?”
+8 strong-resume candidates emailed:

 Quinn’s initial reaction: Maybe I’m being too demanding?
 Should I skip the test for strong resumes?

-Why it happened:
+Why it happened

-Strong candidates used to the traditional process (resume → interview → offer).
-The skills test felt like “free work.”
+• Strong candidates were used to the traditional process (resume → interview → offer).

-Added to job post:
+Added to the job post:

 “The skills test is paid evaluation (included in trial compensation) and takes 2 hours max.
 This helps us evaluate actual work quality vs. credentials.
 If you’re confident in your skills, this is your fastest path to an offer.”

-Result: 6 of 8 “strong resume” candidates completed the test after clarification.
-2 still declined (self-selected out).
+• 6 of 8 “strong resume” candidates completed the test after clarification.

 Problem 2: Trial project candidates asked for more than $500

-When it appeared: Month 2 (Jordan’s trial)
+When it appeared: Month 2 (Jordan’s trial).

-What happened:
+What happened

-Jordan: “I usually charge $150/hour for consulting.
-1-week trial = 10-15 hours = $1,500-$2,250.
+“I usually charge $150/hour for consulting.
+1-week trial = 10–15 hours = $1,500–$2,250.
 Can you do $1,500?”

-Quinn conflicted: Jordan seemed great, but $1,500 trial = $12,000 annually if running 8 trials.
+Quinn was conflicted: Jordan seemed great, but a $1,500 trial would scale to $12,000 annually if he ran 8 trials.

-The fix:
+The fix

 “Trial is an evaluation period, not a full consulting engagement. $500 is standard.
 However, if you pass the trial, I hire you at $5,500/month ($66K annually).
 You’ll recoup the trial difference in Month 1.”

-Framed as investment: $500 trial → $66K job if you’re good.
+He framed it as an investment: $500 trial → $66K job if you’re good.

-Result: Jordan accepted a $500 trial, passed, and was hired at $5,500/month.
+• Jordan passed and was hired at $5,500/month.

 Problem 3: Team members wanted to hire their friends (bypassing the system)

-When it appeared: Month 3 (team growing)
+When it appeared: Month 3 (team growing).

-What happened:
+What happened

-Alex (content hire): “My friend Jamie is a great designer.
+“My friend Jamie is a great designer.
 Can we just hire them?
 I’ve worked with Jamie before, no need for trial.”

-The fix:
+The fix

 “Referrals are great—thanks for thinking of Jamie.
 I still need them to complete the skills test and trial.
 Not because I don’t trust your judgment, but because our system ensures everyone succeeds.
 If Jamie’s great, they’ll pass easily.”